deepsuncode/CMETNet/README.md

 # Predicting CME Arrival Time through Data Integration and Ensemble Learning
-Khalid A. Alobaid, Yasser Abduallah, Jason T. L. Wang, Haimin Wang <br>
+<p>Khalid A. Alobaid, Yasser Abduallah, Jason T. L. Wang, Haimin Wang </p>
-The Sun constantly releases radiation and plasma into the heliosphere.
+<p>The Sun constantly releases radiation and plasma into the heliosphere.
 Sporadically, the Sun launches solar eruptions such as flares and coronal mass ejections (CMEs).
 CMEs carry away a huge amount of mass and magnetic flux with them.
 An Earth-directed CME can cause serious